Art In Action

 - The paper is methodologically sound and its claims are adequately supported in the field’s literature and previous works.

 - Supporting media are of high quality and reinforce the paper’s claims.

 Each paper will be distributed to at least three experts for review.
 However, if the jury determines that a submission has been previously published or is off topic, incomplete, does not meet or exceed the word count guidelines, or otherwise unsuitable for publication, the submission will be rejected without external review.

 Once reviews are complete, the committee will meet to deliberate the final outcome of each paper at the Art Papers Jury meeting.
 If there is not a clear consensus among the original reviewers, additional reviews will be solicited.

-Following the Art Papers Jury meeting at the end of March 2022, authors will receive an email with a decision regarding their paper, and the reviews.
+Following the Art Papers Jury meeting at the end of March 2023, authors will receive an email with a decision regarding their paper, as well as the reviews.
 At this stage, papers are either rejected or conditionally accepted.